top of page

 How to Prepare for an Audition

-Experience the show you're aiming to be part of!
-Every Friday night, come and observe the dynamics of a Kismet performer, understand the flow of our shows, and meet our coaches, teams, and staff.
+Experience the shows you're aiming to be part of!
+Every Thursday, Friday, and Saturday night, come and observe the dynamics of a Kismet performer, understand the flow of our shows, and meet our coaches, teams, and staff.
 It's a great way to familiarize yourself with our environment and what we do!

 Join the Jam:

-Stick around after House Party for our jam session, where teams, performers, and students all get a chance to perform together.
+Stick around at the end Friday House Party for our jam session, where teams, performers, and students all get a chance to perform together.
 This is an excellent opportunity for you to get comfortable with performing at Kismet and to develop the skills necessary for auditions.

-Every Thursday at 7 p.m., our drop-in practice group meets to hone essential improv skills, tactics, and strategies.
-It's a supportive environment where you can practice, receive feedback, and prepare for successful scenes.
+Every Thursday at 6:30 p.m., our drop-in practice group meets, and every other Wednesday at 7pm our bilingual drop-in practice group meets, to hone essential improv skills, tactics, and strategies.
+These are supportive environments where you can practice, receive feedback, and prepare for successful scenes.

 Enroll in a Class: